cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/ingress.md

           enabled: false
 ```

-When you configure your module like this, there will be no entry in the rules for the default ingress resource that is generated.
+Configuring your module like this will prevent any rules from being added to the default Ingress resource that is generated.

-If your module is a FHIR Rest Endpoint module, the `base_url.fixed` setting will be automatically configured appropriately and there is no need for you to define this in your Helm Values file.
+If your module is a FHIR Rest Endpoint module, the `base_url.fixed` setting will be automatically configured appropriately and there is no need for you set this in your `moduleSpec.config`.

 ## Service Type
 The appropriate type for the `Service` resources depend on which Ingress type is being used.